 The largest annotation operation belongs to Scale AI, which maintains a network of over 240,000 contractors - primarily in Kenya, the Philippines, and Venezuela - through its Remotasks subsidiary.
 Scale generated $870 million in revenue in 2024 and was valued at $29 billion following Meta’s investment in June 2025, according to LIRNEasia.
 Appen, the Australian annotation company, operates a contractor crowd of over 1 million people across 170+ countries, with annual revenue of $235 million in fiscal year 2024 (Yahoo Finance).

-Those numbers reflect the commodity tier of annotation - high-volume, lower-skill tasks distributed globally to minimize costs.
+Those numbers reflect the commodity tier of annotation - high-volume, lower-complexity tasks distributed globally to minimize costs.
 Philippine-based annotation companies achieve 40-60% cost savings compared to Western markets (Second Talent, January 2026).
-For pure volume work like image classification or basic text tagging, offshore annotation makes clear economic sense.

 But the geographic picture isn’t just about cost arbitrage.
 It’s also about where specific expertise concentrates.
 The US and Western Europe dominate in medical annotation because that’s where licensed healthcare professionals practice at scale.
 India and Eastern Europe lead in software-related annotation because of their deep engineering talent pools.
 Southeast Asia excels at multilingual NLP annotation across languages that are underrepresented in current AI training sets.